 Buy a new car through finance

 Have you ever wondered how your next door neighbour can afford a new car?
 It’s called finance.

 Most people buy new cars through finance as this is the most affordable way to spread the cost.
-If you’re worried your credit rating is too low to apply for car finance, there are some finance companies such as Clearway who provide bad credit car finance.
+If you’re worried your credit rating is too low to apply for car finance, there are some finance companies who provide bad credit car finance.
 This type of lender is particularly useful if you are worried about your credit rating as they will only perform a ‘soft search’ to see if you are eligible, which means it will not show up on your profile.
 If you’re unsure, it’s best to contact them and find out as they also accept part-exchanges.

 Buy an electric vehicle with help from the Government